samal/vibe-gov/MYSQL_SETUP_SUMMARY.md

 ## 🎯 **What Was Accomplished**

-Successfully added MySQL to the LineageNexus application and moved sample data from hardcoded values to a real MySQL database.
+Successfully added MySQL to the vibeGov application and moved sample data from hardcoded values to a real MySQL database.

 ## 🐳 **Docker Compose Changes**